firefly431/roguelike/implementation.md

 Entities managed using entity component system

-Active entities are within some radius of player position, and inactive enemies are placed in a ~~priority queue~~ simple array/list
+Active entities are within some radius of player position, and inactive enemies are placed in a ~~priority queue~~ simple array/list of ComponentBags or something (maybe use a vector to hold them)

 Should particles be part of ECS?
 Probably not